HasanNahiyanNobel/Learning-Django/Learning Log.md

 1. `py manage.py migrate`: After the previous command, we have to run this. ¯\\\_(ツ)_/¯
 1. Only then can we use `py manage.py createsuperuser` to create a...super user, of course.
 1. Learnt to work with admin page of Django.
 This feels awesome!

+## 5. Database and Migrations
+1. Created a *Post* class in `models.py`.
+1. Then ran `py manage.py makemigrations` and `py manage.py migrate` consecutively for reasons which I don't fully understand.
+1. *Saw* how he was using shell to query stuffs.
+Added a post with him.